 Do all Jesuit schools charge tuition?
-All but one Jesuit school charges tuition.
+All but one Jesuit school charge tuition.

 You mean there is one Jesuit school that is completely free?
 Yes.
 There is only one completely endowed Jesuit high school in the U.S., Regis High School in New York City.

 Are there any coed Jesuit schools?
 Although all Jesuit schools were originally founded for the education of young men, today all the Jesuit colleges and universities are open to both men and women.
-An increasing number of Jesuit high schools are coed (26).
+An increasing number of Jesuit high schools within the JSN are coed (31).
 They are:

 - Arrupe Jesuit High School (2003), Denver, CO